GenericMappingTools/gmt/doc/rst/source/GMT_Tutorial.rst

 magnitude by 0.1 will work well for symbol sizes in cm.
 Reformatting this file to comply with the :doc:`psxy` input format can be done in a number of ways, including manual editing, using MATLAB, a spreadsheet program, or UNIX tools.
-Here, we simply use the built-in column selection option **-i** and its scaling/offset capabilities.
+Here, we simply use the common column selection option **-i** and its :ref:`scaling/offset capabilities <-icols_full>`.
 To skip the first 3 header records and then select the 4th, 3rd, 5th, and
 6th column and scale the last column by 0.1, we would use